 Members of the Inclusion Team do not work with one child, as often happens in Primary School and their roles are varied for example in-class support, working with small groups or individuals, mentoring, physiotherapy and personal care.

 We run a number of key events during the year where you will have the opportunity to meet and discuss your child.
 We also attend all progress evenings.
-Details of additional events to meet the inclusion team are:

 How Students with Special Needs are Identified

 The school regards a child as having special education needs and disabilities “If they have a learning difficulty which calls for special educational provision to be made for them.
 Children have a learning difficulty if they: have a significantly greater difficulty in learning than the majority of children of the same age; or have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for children of the same age in schools or post-16 institutions within the area of the local education authority”. – (Taken from the code of Practice 2014).
 To identify and assess the needs of students with SEN, the school uses the following information:

 - Whole school tracking and assessment by classroom teachers.

 - Literacy (spelling and reading) testing for all upon transition to Year 7

 The school responds to requests from parents, students and teachers to assess the needs of a child (where appropriate).
 Testing is available using:

 - NGRT (reading), Vernon (Spelling) Tests, done on entry

 - GL Cognitive Ability Tests (CAT) of Verbal, Quantitative, Non-verbal and Spatial reasoning.